-This is not a complete list of ingredients to avoid but is intended as a helpful aid for living with lupin allergy.
-It is NOT meant to replace medical advice given by your doctor.
+This is not a complete list of ingredients to avoid but is intended as a helpful aid for living with mollusc allergy.
+Itis NOT meant to replace medical advice given by your doctor.

 FOOD ALLERGY SAFETY

 Avoidance of the food allergen is crucial if you are food allergic.
 There are many strategies you can put in place to help reduce the risk of an allergic reaction including anaphylaxis.